bullet-train-co/showcase/README.md

 end
 ```

+## Full Rails engine support

+Any Rails engines in your app that ships previews in their `app/views/showcase/previews` directory will automatically be surfaced in your app.
+Here's an example from the [bullet_train-themes-light Rails engine](https://github.com/bullet-train-co/bullet_train-core/tree/main/bullet_train-themes-light/app/views/showcase/previews).

+Showcase respects the Rails views rendering order, allowing you to override a specific preview.
+So if an engine ships an `app/views/showcase/previews/partials/_alert.html.erb` preview, you can copy that to the same path in your app and tailor it to suit your app's documentation needs.
+Showcase will then show your override instead of the engine's original.

+_📖 How does this work? 📖_ Internally, Showcase leverages Rails controllers' ordered set of `view_paths` — which each engine automatically prepends their app/views directory to by calling something like [`ActionController::Base.prepend_view_path`](https://github.com/rails/rails/blob/e78ed07e008676752b2ed2cff97e74b31ffacaf5/railties/lib/rails/engine.rb#L606) when initializing.

 ## View examples

 Clone the repository, run `bundle install`, then run `bin/rails server`, visit localhost:3000 in your browser.